cgopika60-lab/SpotifyDataRead/README.md

 # SpotifyDataRead
-ths is spotify data read project
+this is spotify data read project